rupakdas18/Fake-News-Detection-After-LLM-Laundering/README.md

 ***Human-writing vs Paraphrase:***

-The classification performance for the human-written versus LLM paraphrased Covid-19 dataset is shown below.
+The results show that the detectors struggle to detect LLM-generated fake news more than human-written fake news.
+The classification performance for the human-written versus LLM paraphrased Covid-19 dataset is shown in Table 1.
+Figure 1 compares F1-scores among all the detectors.
 |           | Human-written |       |       |       | GPT-generated |       |       |       | Llama-generated |       |       |       | Pegasus-generated |       |       |       |
 |-----------|---------------|-------|-------|-------|---------------|-------|-------|-------|-----------------|-------|-------|-------|-------------------|-------|-------|-------|
 | Pipeline  | Acc           | F1    | Pre   | Rec   | Acc           | F1    | Pre   | Rec   | Acc             | F1    | Pre   | Rec   | Acc               | F1    | Pre   | Rec   |